Readit News logoReadit News

 hezag commented on Practical Radio Circuits (2003) [pdf] fracassi.net/iw2ntf/manua... · Posted by u/_Microft

-hezag · 10 months ago
+hezag · a year ago

 Loved this practical guide publication format.
 Anyone know other magazines like this Everyday Practical Electronics?